20 Proven SaaS Conversion Optimization Hacks to Increase Your Sales

 To establish credibility, it is important to come across as an authority on any subject that your users are interested in.
 Create assets around subjects your audience is interested in and give them away for free!

-15. Leverage social proof like impact numbers, customer testimonials, ratings
+15. Leverage social proof like impact numbers, customer testimonials, and ratings

 The easiest way to get your users to build trust is to showcase the impact you have created on your customers and why they believe in you.
 Explore the metrics and KPIs your target audience cares about and showcase how you have been moving the needle for current customers like Leadpages does.